-For most businesses getting started with tokenization, they’re usually trying to protect sensitive consumer data or payment transactions.
+Most businesses getting started with tokenization are usually trying to protect sensitive consumer data or payment transactions.
 You could also use tokenization to secure sensitive company data, like payroll information or employee records.

 Step 2: Choose a Token Generation Method

 Based on the information you’re trying to protect, you need to decide how your tokens will be generated.

 First, choose between single-use tokens and multi-use tokens.
 Single-use tokens work well for things like one-time transactions or user authentication.
 Multi-use tokens would be required for long-term storage—like keeping credit card data on file or storing personal customer data.